Prathama-sanshi/Data_Science_Projects/README.md

   This project involved the utilization of various algorithms for the analysis in <b>jupyter notebook</b> and <b>sklearn packages</b> for building model and calculating resultant matrix.
 </p>
 <p>
-  The parkinsons's dataset has 24 freatures and 195 rows which makes it a small sized and imbalanced dataset.The output is either true/positive or false/negative , which makes it binary classification problem.
+  The parkinsons's dataset has 24 features and 195 rows which makes it a small-sized and imbalanced dataset.
+The output is either true/positive or false/negative, which makes it a binary classification problem.
 </p>

 ### 2.1 Is accuracy a right performance metrics for choosing a best algorithm?
 <p>
-  The answer is definately NO!!!....I will give you a concrete resons why this is not true in next few points.
+  The answer is  NO!!!....
+I will give you a concrete reason why this is not true in the next few points.
-  Choosing a right metics is very important for machine learing algorithms, because if we choose a bad merics then at the time of deployment we may not get desired results and may encounter sharp anomalies.
+  Choosing the right metrics is very important for machine learning algorithms, because if we choose a bad metric then, at the time of deployment we may not get the desired results and may encounter sharp anomalies.
-   Before computing the accuracy, we need to understand what each term in confusion matrix has to say about a given datset.
+   Before computing the accuracy, we need to understand what each term in the confusion matrix has to say about a given dataset.
 </p>
    <ul>
   <li>True Positive (TP): The patient is diseased and the model predicts "positive"</li>